 We have full responsibility and authority for security and defense matters in or relating to these three countries.
 We can deny other countries' militaries access to the Federated States of Micronesia, the Marshall Islands, and Palau.
 Recognizing our unique, historic, and special relationships, these three countries consult closely with us on their foreign policies, and we consult with each of the three countries on foreign policy matters that relate to them.
+The citizens of all three Freely Associated States have a long tradition and high rate of service in the United States armed forces, contributing to our mutual security.

-The Freely Associated States own efforts in the security arena, including all three nations' membership in the Proliferation Security Initiative, their work securing their respective ship registries from illicit use by bad actors, jointly exercising our Shiprider Agreements to combat illegal, unreported, and unregulated (IUU) fishing, and their long tradition and high rate of service by citizens of all three countries in the United States armed forces contribute to our mutual security.
+In addition, the three countries work cooperatively with the United States, including through all three nations' membership in the Proliferation Security Initiative, their work securing their respective ship registries from illicit use by bad actors, and by jointly exercising our Shiprider Agreements to combat illegal, unreported, and unregulated (IUU) fishing.

 The Freely Associated States hold strong to their core democratic values in an era of backsliding.
 Our shared values and commitment to democracy and human rights are enshrined in our respective Compacts of Free Association.
 This bedrock underpins our strong relationships and our close cooperation.
+As Secretary Pompeo said during his visit to the Federated States of Micronesia, these small islands are big strongholds of freedom.
+They are proven partners and friends.

-Palau and the Marshall Islands are two of the 17 countries that publicly state that they maintain diplomatic relations with Taiwan.
+Palau and the Marshall Islands are two of the 15 countries that publicly state that they maintain diplomatic ties with Taiwan.
 Taiwan is a democratic success story, a reliable partner, and a force for good in the world.
 As Vice President Mike Pence said, America will always believe that Taiwan's embrace of democracy is an example to be internationally supported.
-The United States has a deep and abiding interest in cross-Strait peace and stability -- and maintaining the status quo in diplomatic recognition is a key part of this.
+The United States has a deep and abiding interest in cross-Strait peace and stability - and in maintaining the status quo with respect to diplomatic ties is a key part of this.